helpdsa2-eng/sathsafar-app/README.md

-SathSafar - Demo Flutter App (Ready)
+SathSafar -Demo Flutter App (Ready)
 ===================================

 This is a demo build of the SathSafar Flutter app with OTP demo login (no Firebase).